Call for same-day service: (310) 487-2580

 8. Renewals, Options to Extend, and Rent Escalation

 Refine your exit strategy for when the lease expires according to your investment strategy.
-If we have a risk taker client, we draft a flexible renewal provision that asks for market rent with a termination option, in case the market jumps up.
-For more conservative investors, we have set rent escalations that correlate with inflation.
+For risk-taking clients, we draft flexible renewal provisions that request market rent with a termination option in case the market rises significantly.
+For more conservative investors, we structure set rent escalations that align with inflation.

-This is extremely important to strategize ahead of time, before you sign the lease.
+It’s crucial to strategize in advance before signing the lease.
 If you feel that the market is heading up, or want to be prepared for that scenario, make sure you have the opportunity to renegotiate the rent completely, along with other terms in the lease.
-Clients who want to lock strong tenants down for a possible refinance in 4-5 years might want to stick to scheduled increases and predetermined rent schedule.
+Clients looking to secure strong tenants for a potential refinance in 4–5 years may prefer scheduled increases and a predetermined rent schedule.

 9. Who is Guaranteeing the Lease?

-Everything is great as long as the rent is paid on the time.
-But what happens when the tenant defaults?
+Everything is fine as long as the rent is paid on time.
+But what happens if the tenant defaults?
 Who do you sue to collect what you are owed?
 It is crucial to set lease guarantees before you sign it.
-We assist clients in making sure the signatory (whether it is an individual, LLC, or corporation) is credit-worthy, have assets, and if additional co-signers are needed.
+We assist clients in ensuring that the signatory—whether an individual, LLC, or corporation—is creditworthy, has assets, and determines if additional co-signers are needed.

 This is often one of the most important parts of a lease agreement.
 A credit-worthy national tenant can increase the value of your property substantially.